 Sheet Pan Chicken with Rainbow Vegetables

 Calling all the colors!
-Empty your refrigerator of vegetables and juice some lemons, because this rainbow-bright healthy sheet pan chicken and vegetables is here to be this week’s easy dinner winner.
+Empty your refrigerator of vegetables and juice some lemons, because this rainbow-bright healthy Sheet Pan Chicken with Rainbow Vegetables is here to be this week’s easy dinner winner.

 I should let you know that it’s here to be next week’s easy dinner too.
 The thing is, once you realize that you can cook a recipe this tasty and fresh that also happens to leave you with only one pan to wash at the end, you’ll find yourself wanting to cook that recipe with startling frequency.

 We are due for a sheet pan chicken recipe.
-It’s been three years since I posted this Maple Dijon Chicken (and oldie but a goodie!), two since this Baked Lemon Chicken received roaring applause, and last summer’s Sheet Pan Italian Chicken recently called to request some additional company in the one-pan meal recipe archives.
+It’s been four years since I posted this Maple Dijon Chicken and Vegetables (and oldie but a goodie!), three since this Baked Lemon Chicken with Asparagus received roaring applause, and this Sheet Pan Italian Chicken recently called to request some additional company in the one-pan meal recipe archives.

 Call it hopeless indecision or a craving for variety, but when I was dreaming up the latest, greatest member of our sheet pan chicken family, my brain (and stomach) refused to settle on a single vegetable.
 Or even two vegetables.